hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

   <img src="../img/2.GHD_upload_files.png" width="800" align="center">
 </p>

 The file that **we would like to add to this folder** is called **"Pi Formulas -- from Wolfram MathWorld.pdf"**.
-The document is located in our **github_desktop_workshop_materials** folder which you downloaded and unzipped earlier.
+The document is located in our **github_desktop_workshop_materials** folder that you downloaded and unzipped earlier.
 To add it to the repo using the web interface, you can do one of two things:

 1. Find the file in a File Browser window on your computer and then drag and drop it on to this page.
 2. Click on the "choose your files" and find/select the file in the window that pops up.